 If you'd like to manage your recurring donations yourself, you can create a free account in Breeze.
 If you setup a recurring donation without creating an account, you can email [email protected] to make changes.

 Absolutely.
 Shady Grove takes your information and financial security very seriously.
-To learn more, read Vanco’s security policies.
+To learn more, read about Breeze’s security.

-2. Are my donations through Vanco still tax deductible?
+3. Are my donations through Breeze still tax deductible?

 Yes!
 You will still receive a giving receipt for tax purposes at the end of the year.

-3. What are the associated fees the church has to pay using Vanco?
+4. What are the associated fees the church has to pay using Breeze?

 Why are there fees at all?
-For debit and credit cards, there is a 2.75% processing fee plus an additional $0.40 per transaction.
-There is a similar fee of 1.00% and $0.45 per transaction for electronic checks.
+For debit and credit cards, there is a 2.9% processing fee plus an additional $0.30 per transaction.
+There is a similar fee of 1.00% and $0.25 per transaction for bank transfers (ACH).
 This fee is not charged to you, but is instead taken off of your donation before the church receives it.
-In addition, there is a small processing fee the church will pay each month to clear the funds from Vanco to deposit into our bank account.
-These fees are Vanco’s source of revenue in order to provide this service to churches.
+In addition, there is a small processing fee the church will pay each month to clear the funds from Breeze to deposit into our bank account.
+These fees are Breeze’s source of revenue in order to provide this service to churches.